ojeda/linux/Documentation/kbuild/modules.rst

 		#include <linux/module.h>

-	kbuild will add options to "gcc" so the relevant directories are searched.
+	kbuild will add options to the compiler so the relevant directories are searched.

 4.2 Single Subdirectory